'It's So Disrespectful': Philadelphia Family Upset After Someone Vandalized Grandparents' Mausoleum

 PHILADELPHIA (CBS) — A family has reached out to Eyewitness News looking for help after their loved one’s resting place was vandalized.
 Someone is responsible for cleaning up this mess, but finding the owners of this property has been a challenge.

 It’s been over 30 years so there are no records.
-The family says they just want to get ahold of someone to clean it up.READ MORE: Global Study Finds Surprising Results For Alcohol Consumption
+The family says they just want to get ahold of someone to clean it up.READ MORE: CBS3 SummerFest: Pleasant Valley Miniature Golf In Voorhees, New Jersey Celebrates 50 Years

 “You see all the graffiti on top, on the pillars, it’s really bad,” Mike Lightcap said.